-Catastrophic A Catastrophic Impact Finding could apply to Health and Social Care organisations that use extremely complex technologies to deliver multiple services or process large volumes of patient data, including processing for other organisations.
+Impact rating Assessment rationale Catastrophic A Catastrophic Impact Finding could apply to Health and Social Care organisations that use extremely complex technologies to deliver multiple services or process large volumes of patient data, including processing for other organisations.
 Many of the services are at the highest level of risk, including those offered to other organisations.
 New and emerging technologies are utilised across multiple delivery channels.
 The organisation is responsible for/ maintains nearly all connection types to transfer/store/process personal, patient identifiable and/or business-critical data with customers and third parties.
-A Critical finding that could have a: Catastrophic impact on operational performance or the ability to deliver services / care; or Catastrophic breach in laws and regulations that could result in material fines or consequences; or its future viability.
+A Critical finding that could have a: Catastrophic impact on operational performance or the ability to deliver services / care; or Catastrophic monetary or financial statement impact; or Catastrophic breach in laws and regulations that could result in material fines or

-Catastrophic impact on the reputation or brand of the organisation which could threaten
+- Catastrophic breach in laws and regulations that could result in material fines or consequences; or - Catastrophic impact on the reputation or brand of the organisation which could threaten its future viability.